+As a result of discontinuing cash flow hedge accounting and as a result of the additional cost associated with the Dodd-Frank requirements pertaining to interest rate swaps, we began using Eurodollar futures to mitigate interest rate risk as part of managing variability at specific points of the LIBOR curve.
 Eurodollar futures represent forward starting 3-month LIBOR contracts and allow us to synthetically replicate swap curves and/or hedge specific points on the swap curve where we may have duration risk by shorting contracts at various points of the LIBOR curve.
 We also entered into forward-starting interest rate derivatives, partly due to the Federal Reserve's policy with respect to a sustained low federal funds target rate which heavily influences the interest costs on our borrowings.
-As of June 30, 2014, the weighted average notional amount of interest rate derivatives that will be effective for future periods are shown in the following table:
+As of March 31, 2014, the weighted average notional amount of interest rate derivatives instruments that will be effective for future periods are shown in the following table: